 Why Humanities Majors are Admitted to Medical School at a Higher Frequency than Biology Majors and Other Things you Should know About Medical Admissions

 Interested in attending Medical School?
 Hear directly from Dr. Pollenz who was faculty at the Medical University of South Carolina and has been involved in medical school admissions and taught medical, dental, and pharmacy students.
-All topics are framed in the context of a pre survey that will be a major eye opener for those thinking there is an A → B → C → process that guarantees admission.
+Topics include: What will the new MCAT look like, what is the connection between MCAT and undergraduate GPA, what types of majors are most competitive, does biomedical research provide an advantage in the admissions process.
+All topics are framed in the context of a pre-survey that will be a major eye opener for those thinking there is an A → B → C → process that guarantees admission.
 Students wishing to attend medical school should make all attempts to take this workshop in their first two years at the university.
 Come prepared to learn and be open to the reality vs. the myths!